imswarnil/Namaste-Salesforce/_posts/2-Initial-setup.md

 ---
-title: Introduction to Python Programming
+title: Initial Set up
 categories:
   - Training Videos
 description: |
-  Learn the basics of Python programming language in this introductory video tutorial.
+  Create a free account to access Tableau CRM and build your first dataset.
+Learn how to import data and access common data fields like accounts and opportunities.
+See how recipes help you to refine your data and reveal insights.
-video_id: rPbPDgBdqTk
+video_id: 0UrasqsdHXU
 thumbnail: "https://img.youtube.com/vi/rPbPDgBdqTk/maxresdefault.jpg"
-icon: "fab fa-python"
+icon: "fab fa-salesforce"
-lesson_number: 1
+lesson_number: 2
 ---

 In this video, you will get an overview of Python programming, including basic syntax, data types, and control structures.